IT22091352/community-empowerment-hub-deployment/DEPLOYMENT.md

 3. If seedrandom errors occur, check that the compatibility files are working correctly

 ## API Configuration

+The application uses a dynamic API configuration system:

+1. In production, API calls automatically use the current domain
+2. Environmental detection is used to determine if running on Heroku
+3. Client-side env-config.js provides runtime configuration
+4. API health endpoints are available at `/api/health/health` and `/api/health/info`

+## Connection Issues Fixes

+If you encounter "ERR_CONNECTION_REFUSED" errors:

+1. The application uses dynamic API URL detection
+2. Check browser console for API connectivity diagnostics
+3. Verify CORS is properly configured in server.js
+4. Test API connectivity by visiting: `https://community-empowerment-hub-313ac18da07a.herokuapp.com/api/health/health`

+## TypeError Fixes

+For "Cannot read properties of undefined (reading 'match')" errors:

+1. Null checking has been added to all code using `.match()` method
+2. The AI Tool component properly checks for missing analysis results
+3. Proper fallbacks are provided for undefined values

 The API base URL is: `https://community-empowerment-hub-313ac18da07a.herokuapp.com/api`